-- 1. This Regulation shall enter into force on the sixtieth day following that of its publication in the Official Journal of the European Union. - 2.
-Applications for a Community patent may be filed with the EPO from the date on which the EPC takes effect for the European Community. - 3.
+- 1. This Regulation shall enter into force on the sixtieth day following that of its publication in the Official Journal of the EU, with due regard to Article 61. - 2.
+Applications for an EU patent may be filed with the EPO from the date on which the EPC takes effect for the EU or from the date the Agreement on the European and EU Patents Court enters into force, whichever is the later point in time. - 3.
 The date referred to in paragraph 2 shall be published in the Official Journal of the European Union.